 The transformation was like the sudden flight of the milkweed parasols.
 One moment we were snug in the pod of our classroom, sitting in chairs at little desks, bound together by rules, by habits, by order and routine, and then, suddenly, and silently, after a nod from me, the children rose from their chairs.
 I smiled as the children appeared to float up in sync with the moving milkweed, as they stepped up onto their seats, some blowing gently at the white fluff, others holding out their hands as landing pads.
 For a minute that felt like an eternity, we moved wordlessly in slow motion awe, as if our energized silence would keep the downy fluff aloft.

 There are some who think that each moment of every school day should be bound by rules and procedures and there are others who maintain that total freedom is best for the developing child.
 Myself, I prefer the dance we discovered that day and in all days to come, an improvised choreography of order and spontaneity.

-A Gift of Wonder is the story of a six year journey of a teacher with her class.
-It explores the theme of supporting intrinsic motivation in students through true stories such as this one.
+A Gift of Wonder is the story of a six year journey of a teacher with her class from grade one through six.

 “Told in an easy to read style, this book is actually a page turner.
 For anyone interested in what Waldorf school is all about, or for anyone interested in education in general, this is certainly a book for you.”
 Amazon reviewer

 “This turned out to be the best book I’ve read in a long time.
 It has the emotional impact of a book of fiction, and the educational value of a non-fiction book.”
 Amazon reviewer